 Crowd control barriers come in many different types and forms, and choosing the right kind for your specific need can seem overwhelming.
-Portable event barriers, crowd control event barriers, portable fences, traffic barrels - barricades come in many different forms, but they all serve the same purpose: protecting people and drivers from potential dangers.
+Portable event barriers, steel barriers, portable crowd control fencing, traffic barrels and drums come in many different forms, but they all serve the same purpose: protecting people and drivers from potential dangers.

 Barricades are so ubiquitous that you probably don’t even realize how often you see them.

 On the freeway blocking an exit ramp under construction, at a concert keeping a performer away from their screaming fans, creating a streetside barrier at your school drop-off zone: barricades are everywhere and anywhere a large crowd or traffic needs to be controlled.

 That’s because the ultimate goal of any barricade setup is to create a safe environment that reduces or eliminates entirely the likelihood of injuries or accidents with a combination of visual cues and physical barriers.

 In fact, we’re so used to seeing barricades that in most cases businesses don’t even need crowd control signs to tell people what to do.
 Drivers instinctively know to slow down when they see a string of traffic barrels on the highway, and parade spectators or pedestrians know not to jump metal police barricades.

 By familiarizing yourself with all the different types of crowd control barricades that are available, you will be able to figure out which barricades work best for a particular situation and make smart decisions about the equipment your business or organization needs to run smoothly and effectively.

 Types of Barricades

 There are three main types of barricades, and they are:

 - Traffic Barriers: Barricades that direct, stop, or reroute the flow of traffic, or cordon off dangerous areas of a construction site from pedestrians, workers, and drivers.

 Let’s take a look at each of them one at a time.